Fly In Fishing Trip FAQ

 Other regions might have good fishing, but Northwestern Ontario has the combination of quality, variety, and accessibility that’s hard to beat.
 Have you fished in other regions, or is this your first time considering a fly-in trip?

-We only book one group per lake at a time, so there’s no other cabin, no other boats, no other anglers.
+We only book one group per lake at a time on Ajax, Cleftrock and Gordon, so there’s no other cabin, no other boats, no other anglers.
 It’s just your group.

 When you’re on the lake, it’s yours.